 If you answered "nothing!", you're right.
 When temperatures drop, thoughts turn to hot drinks, woollen socks and an electric blanket to ready your bed for a cosy night's sleep.

-Depending on the amount you want to spend, you can get a decent electric blanket from stores such as Target, Big W, Kmart and Harvey Norman, but there are also options with a few more bells and whistles.
+Depending on the amount you want to spend, you can get a simple electric blanket from major chain stores, but there are also options with a few more bells and whistles.

 OK, so what do I need to know?

 - Overheat protection senses abnormal temperature variations and switches the blanket off if it gets too hot.

 - A fitted blanket is easier to put on and take off, and stays flat and taut on the mattress.

 - If your feet get particularly cold, look for a blanket with an extra-warm foot zone.

 - If you change your blanket's settings during the night, look for a control with raised markings (so you can identify the settings in the dark), or a light, which will also indicate the blanket is switched on.